NunoPontes/Android-FlashLigth/README.md

 ##Known Problems:

--If you have your screen brigthness to adapt automatically, it won't work properly
+-If you have your screen brightness to adapt automatically, it won't work properly

 ##Credits: